-It’s almost September and parents will again be confronted by the gaping maw of an “empty lunch box” and will need to think of something (anything) to put in there.
-There are plenty of ideas online for elaborate and beautifully presented lunches.
-But, even if you did have the time or patience to create such a masterpiece, would your kid even eat it?
+It’s almost September and before you know it, the start of the school year will be here.
+Beyond getting supplies and clothes ready, parents will again be confronted by the gaping maw of an “empty lunch box” and will need to think of something — anything — to put in there.
+There are plenty of easy school lunch ideas out there, inspiring you to create elaborate and beautifully presented meals.
+But, even if you did have the time or patience to create these masterpieces, would your kid even eat it?

-We all know school lunch periods are just a few minutes long, so you need to provide something quick and healthy that your kid will put in their mouth.
+We all know school lunch periods are never long enough, so you need to provide something quick and healthy that your kid will put in their mouth.
 It also must be something simple enough for parents to put together and replicate each day for the entire school year.

 We asked our readers what they pack for lunches that are guaranteed to get eaten — and how best to present it.
 Read on for some inspiration.